Northern Lights in Iceland - When & Where To See the Aurora

 - Booking Northern Lights Vacations in Iceland

 Seeing the northern lights is on the dream bucket list of many people, and for a good reason.
 When the sky is clear during the darker months of the year, you can spot them dancing in the sky in vibrant green, purple, and red colors.
 Combined with the stunning nature of Iceland, it's a truly incredible sight.

-They can be seen all around the country, as long as the conditions are right, and if you're lucky, you may even spot them by your Reykjavik accommodation!
+The aurora borealis can be seen throughout the country, as long as the conditions are right, and if you're lucky, you may even spot them from your accommodation in Reykjavik.

 Learn all you need to know about the northern lights in Iceland, when you can see them, what the best conditions are, and more!

-- Check out: Iceland in Winter - The Ultimate Travel Guide
+- Check out Iceland in Winter - The Ultimate Travel Guide

 - See also: Best Winter Activities in Iceland